 10. Zombies Ate My Neighbours

-Some games don’t get the credit they deserve and the first game we dig up from the dead is definitely in that category.
-Originally released on the Super Nintendo and Mega Drive, Zombies Ate My Neighbours presents itself as a loving homage to classic American horror movies.
-As a top down adventure game you zip around the neighbourhood saving your neighbours from Zombies, Vampires, Werewolves, Aliens and even giant babies!
-Using a top-down perspective it’s kind of like Ikari Warriors meets Stranger Things.
-What really sells this game though is the excellent co-op mode.
+Some games don’t get the credit they deserve and the first game we dig up from its grave is a shining example of that.
+Originally released on the Super Nintendo and Mega Drive, Zombies Ate My Neighbours presents itself as a loving homage to classic American horror movies that sees you zip around the neighbourhood saving your neighbours from Zombies, Vampires, Werewolves, Aliens and even giant babies!
+Using a top-down perspective it’s kind of like Ikari Warriors meets Stranger Things, but what really sells this game is the excellent co-op mode.
 It’s that classic Smash TV style co-op but with a bit more exploration.
-Me and my cousin used to play this for hours whilst drinking far too much Tizer and stuffing our faces with too many pieces of bonfire toffee.
+Me and my cousin used to play this for hours whilst drinking far too much Tizer and pondering just who was leaving all those keys around the place in this game.

 9. Nightmare Creatures

 What do you mean you don’t remember this game?
-At a time when Adidas Predators were tearing up England’s football pitches this was one of the original Playstation’s big hitters.
-In that era 3D slash’em’ups were still a novelty and Nightmare Creatures blend of Victorian gothic horror and absurd violence was perfectly timed to catch the eye of a generation of kids that were ready to move on from 2D adventures with Mario and Sonic.
-Glorious theming and outlandish violence aren’t the only thing the game has going for it.
+This was one of the original Playstation’s big hitters.
+An era where 3D slash’em’ups were still a novelty saw Nightmare Creatures blend Victorian gothic horror with absurd violence and time it perfectly to catch the eye of a generation of kids that were ready to move on from cutesy 2D adventures with Mario and Sonic.
+Glorious theming and outlandish violence aren’t the only thing the game has going for it though.
 Historical events such as the great fire of London are woven into the narrative, as well as interesting gameplay ideas that were brand new at the time.
-An example being the games encouragement of you to go on a violent rampage of death by depleting your health bar if you don’t kill enough enemies.
-This was survival horror with less of the stealth and more of an intense focus on violence.
-Unfortunately after a single sequel the franchise found itself being laid to rest in its own virtual graveyard with the likes of G-Police and Tunnel B1.
+An example being the game encouraging you to go on a violent rampage of mass death by depleting your health bar if you don’t kill enough enemies.
+Stealth was shambled off to the side in favour of an intense focus on violence.
+Unfortunately after a single sequel the franchise found itself laid to rest in its own virtual graveyard with the likes of G-Police and Tunnel B1.
 Sleep well, sweet psychotic prince.

 8. Ghostbusters: The Video Game